JPresting/2---Self-Hosted-Infrastructure/googlecloud-n8n-selfhost/README.md

-# Step 4: Setting up Auto Updates for N8N
+# 📍Step 4: Setting up Auto Updates for N8N

 Since the official n8n repository regularly adds new features, it's important to stay updated without manually downloading, uploading workflows, or reconfiguring credentials.
 To automate this, we create a **cronjob** that checks for new **stable releases** (not pre-releases) in the n8n GitHub repository every **Sunday night**.
 If an update is available, it automatically updates the Docker image.
 Before updating, it saves your configurations in a new folder named **update_n8n**.